UmutAkturk14/PersonalChatbot/README.md

 - Update `content/content-en/content.json` (and `content/content-de/content.json`) for the hero/name/title/badges shown above the chat.
 - Replace `content/content-en/profile.json` with your own structured resume/profile data; add a German version in `content/content-de/profile.json` or the app will fall back to English.
-- Edit `content/content-en/projects.md` (and `content/content-de/projects.md`) with Markdown lists/paragraphs describing projects; missing files fall back to English.
+- Edit `content/content-en/projects.json` (and `content/content-de/projects.json`) with structured project entries; missing files fall back to English.
 - Supported languages are defined in `src/types/language.ts`; to add more, extend that file and the `contentUrls` map in `src/App.tsx` and mirror the content folder structure.

 ## Using the chat